tsipkens/atems/README.md

 University of British Columbia (UBC), who can be emailed at [tsipkens@mail.ubc.ca](mailto:tsipkens@mail.ubc.ca).
-The code itself was compiled from various sources and features code written by several individuals at UBC, including Yeshun Ma, Ramin Dastanpour, Yiling Kang, Una Trivanovich, and Steven Rogak, among others.
+The code itself was compiled from various sources and features code written by several individuals at UBC, including Yeshun (Samuel) Ma, Ramin Dastanpour, Yiling Kang, Una Trivanovich, and Steven Rogak, among others.

 Also featured is the original MATLAB code of Kook et al.